yuviSomavamshi/ionic-docs/docs/intro/vscode-extension.md

 ---
-title: Ionic VS Code Extension
+title: Simulator VS Code Extension
 ---

 <head>
-  <title>Using the Ionic Visual Studio Code Extension</title>
+  <title>Using the Simulator Visual Studio Code Extension</title>
   <meta
     name="description"
-    content="The Ionic Visual Studio Code extension helps you perform various functions that are common to developing an Ionic app"
+    content="The Simulator Visual Studio Code extension helps you perform various functions that are common to developing an Simulator app"
   />
 </head>

-The Ionic Visual Studio Code extension helps you perform various functions that are common to developing an Ionic app, all without leaving your VS Code window.
+The Simulator Visual Studio Code extension helps you perform various functions that are common to developing an Simulator app, all without leaving your VS Code window.
 You can install the [extension on the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ionic.ionic).
-Once you have the extension installed, you'll see the Ionic logo in the activity bar.
+Once you have the extension installed, you'll see the Simulator logo in the activity bar.

 ## Create a New Project